 Akikos has been a San Francisco sushi destination for more than a decade but in January the restaurant moved into a new home in the East Cut, marking an elegant new era for the family-run business.
 Chef Ray Lee and his team prepare omakase menus for guests from a 24-seat Chef’s Stage inspired by black box theaters.
 Working with AvroKO, the chef and owner aimed to give the space an East-meets-West aesthetic blending shiplap and plank wood with artwork inspired by the Japanese Gutai art movement.

 The high ceilings and striking chandeliers at this FiDi restaurant make an undeniably grand impression.
-Chef Mourad Lahlou’s eponymous restaurant centers around its bold and modern dining room, slightly softened with the warm glow of inset lights and clusters of plants.
+Chef Mourad Lahlou’s eponymous restaurant, designed by local firm Lundberg Design, centers around its bold and modern dining room, slightly softened with the warm glow of inset lights and clusters of plants.
 Comfortable U-shaped booths bound the room on both sides, with a handful of tables running down the center.
 The cobalt and black space, augmented with concrete and metal accents, makes a perfect backdrop for the menu of modern Morrocan food including the chef’s hand-rolled brown butter couscous and delicate, flower-topped basteeya.

 Star chef Srijith Gopinathan and partner Ayesha Thapar stunned diners and designers with the opening of Cal-Indian destination Ettan in early 2020.
 Now they’ve taken their talents back up to San Francisco, debuting Copra earlier this year.
 The light-filled dining room embodies the bohemian chic aesthetic with vines that climb from floor to ceiling and towering shelves stocked with ceramic vessels and woven baskets.
 Light woods and warm neutrals only serve to underscore the abundance of greenery winding around the restaurant, which specializes in dishes from Gopinathan’s home state of Kerala in southwestern India.